Bosnia-Herzegovina, the Habsburg Colony (1878-1918)

 Austria-Hungary (Hungarian: Osztrák-Magyar Monarchia), also known as Imperial and Royal Hungary Monarchy, was a historical state in Central and Southeastern Europe that existed from 1867 to 1918.

-The Habsburg Empire (also known as the Habsburg Monarchy or Danube Monarchy) refers to the territories and countries that were ruled by the rulers of the House of Habsburg or Habsburg-Lorraine in personal union from the Middle Ages to the beginning of the 20th century - but did not form a unified state in the strict sense for a long time.
-It was not until 1804 that the Austrian Empire was founded as such, from which Austria-Hungary and the Austro-Hungarian Dual Monarchy emerged in 1867.
+The Habsburg Empire refers to the territories and countries that were ruled by the rulers of the House of Habsburg or Habsburg-Lorraine in personal union from the Middle Ages to the beginning of the 20th century - but for a long time did not form a unified state in the strict sense.
+It was not until 1804 that the Austrian Empire was founded as such, from which Austria-Hungary and the Austro-Hungarian Dual Monarchy evolved in 1867.

-The Habsburg Empire included a large number of smaller and larger countries and territories, most of which were summarized in several larger groups.
-In addition to the Archduchy of Austria and its subsidiary lands (including the duchies of Carinthia, Carniola, Salzburg and others), these included above all the so-called “Lands of the Bohemian Crown” and the “Lands of the Hungarian Crown”.
-In addition, there were numerous other territories and parts of the country, not least in the Balkans (including Bosnia and Herzegovina) due to the expansionist policies of the 19th century.
-In view of the numerous border shifts, territorial reorganizations and temporary territorial gains and losses, the Habsburg Empire was practically constantly subject to border and territorial changes.
+The Habsburg Empire included a large number of smaller and larger lands and territories, most of which were grouped together.
+In addition to the Archduchy of Austria and its neighboring lands (including the duchies of Carinthia, Carniola, Salzburg and others), these included above all the so-called “Lands of the Bohemian Crown” and the “Lands of the Hungarian Crown”.
+As part of the expansionist policy of the 19th century, further territories and parts of the country were added, also in the Balkans (including Bosnia and Herzegovina).
+Due to the numerous border shifts, territorial reorganizations and temporary territorial gains and losses, the Habsburg Empire was practically constantly subject to border and territorial changes.

 Another reason for the lack of relevant research is that it is difficult to apply theories and perspectives related to colonialism to the former Danube Monarchy.
 On the one hand, the current theories were basically formulated through investigations of the colonial past of transatlantic and not East-European countries.
 On the other hand, the terminology of international diplomacy and law was far from being as uniform prior to 1914 as it has been suggested by international historiography.
 The Habsburg Empire, for instance, had its own imperial terminology and its own concepts, among other things, in connection with empire building and colonization.